-The immune system plays a central role in the progression and control of many diseases.
-The immune system can prevent or limit pathogen infection and can help to replace dysfunctional or damaged tissue.
+The immune system plays a central role in the progression and control of many diseases, in particular those caused by pathogenic bacteria, parasites, and viruses.
+The immune system can prevent or limit infection and can help to replace dysfunctional or damaged tissue.
 However it can also work in ways that do not benefit the individual; for example in the case of transplant rejection or auto-immune diseases.

 The LUMC has a longstanding tradition performing research into the role of the immune system in infectious diseases and transplantation as well as auto-immune diseases, such as rheumatoid arthritis and asthma.
-Notably, Professor Jon van Rood discovered in the 1950's the Human Leukocyte Antigen system (HLA) that plays a key role in the immune response to diseases and revealing the crossroad between human leukocyte antigens and transplantation.
+Notably,in the 1950's Professor Jon van Rood discovered the key role of Human Leukocyte Antigen system (HLA) in the immune response, thus revealing the crossroad between the HLA system and transplantation.

 Auto-immunity and chronic inflammation

 Research within this theme includes investigations into how chronic inflammation develops and what sometimes causes the immune system to attack the body.
 Specific examples include rheumatoid arthritis, diabetes, or aplastic anemia and an inappropriate or exaggerated immune response to allergens in the air, as is the case with asthma.
 Research within this theme tries to unravel how the immune system learns to react against or tolerate what it perceives as foreign, and how we can best steer the immune response in the right direction when it malfunctions.

 Immunotherapy and vaccination